Timber Grade: TR26

-🪽Lightweight: Trusses use up to 40% fewer materials than traditional cut roofs, making them significantly lighter yet just as strong.
+🪽Lightweight: Trusses use up to 40% less material than traditional cut roofs, making them significantly lighter yet just as strong.

-💷 Cost-effective: Thanks to their rapid installation times and use of fewer materials, they are often cheaper than traditional cut roofs.
+💷 Cost-effective: Thanks to their rapid installation times and use of fewer materials, trusses are often cheaper than traditional cut roofs.

 🏡 Versatile: Roof Trusses are available in a huge variety of configurations to suit your project.
 These can include attic trusses, raised tie trusses, scissor trusses and more.

-⚙️ High quality: Trusses are designed in specialist software and made in a purpose-built factory, ensuring millimetre perfect accuracy every time.
+⚙️ High quality: Our trusses are designed in specialist licensed software from MiTek (Pamir) and made in a purpose-built factory, ensuring millimetre perfect accuracy every time.

 🔨 More site space: Rather than having to store vast amounts of timber on site, trusses can be delivered just in time for installation.